tony-defa/one-button-cover/tests/README.md

-# Auto Cover Integration Test Suite
+# One Button Cover Integration Test Suite

-This directory contains comprehensive tests for the Home Assistant Auto Cover integration.
+This directory contains comprehensive tests for the Home Assistant One Button Cover integration.
 The test suite validates all functionality and ensures robustness of the virtual cover entity implementation.

 ## Overview

-The Auto Cover integration creates a virtual cover entity from a button entity and optional contact sensors.
+The One Button Cover integration creates a virtual cover entity from a button entity and optional contact sensors.
 This test suite covers:

 - **Config Flow Validation** - Input validation, schema handling, and configuration management
 - **Cover Entity Operations** - Basic operations (open, close, stop, set position) and state management